1- The Culturama

 - For this presentation to be displayed, we should have at least 20 children

-Screening of “The BA: Past, Present and Future” that shows the history of the ancient Library of Alexandria, and the efforts done to revive it.
+Screening of “The BA: Past, Present and Future” film that shows the history of the ancient Library of Alexandria, and the efforts done to revive it.
 The film also highlights the BA different services and activities.
 It is followed by a guided tour.
 The film lasts for 12 minutes, and requires prior reservation.